science-gamed/sciencegamed.co.uk/project/content/misc/please-confirm.md

 title: Please confirm your subscriptions
 ```

 # Thanks!
-Now check your inbox
+Almost there...

-You've been subscribed to the Monkey Panic list &ndash; all you need to do is click the link in the email we've just sent you.
+Please click the link in the email we've just sent you to confirm your subscription to the Monkey Panic mailing list.
+We'll see you back here in a moment.

-Thanks!